feathersui/feathersui-website/docs/as3-starling/default-item-renderers.md

 ## Skinning a default item renderer

 The [`DefaultListItemRenderer`](/api-reference/feathers/controls/renderers/DefaultListItemRenderer.html) class is a subclass of the [`ToggleButton`](./toggle-button.md) component.
 Like a button, the default item renderer can change its background skin based on the touch state, and it supports different background skins when selected too.
 Similarly, an item renderer may have both a label and an icon, and all of the layout options used by buttons for alignment, gap, and padding apply to an item renderer too.
-For full details about these inherited properties, see [How to use the Feathers `Button` component](./button.md) and [How to use the Feathers `ToggleButton` component](./toggle-button.md).
+For full details about these inherited properties, see [How to use the `Button` component](./button.md) and [How to use the `ToggleButton` component](./toggle-button.md).
 For full details about which properties are available to item renderers, see the [`DefaultListItemRenderer` API reference](/api-reference/feathers/controls/renderers/DefaultListItemRenderer.html).
 We'll look at a few of the most common ways of styling an item renderer below.

 ### Font styles